Syria national under-17 football team

-The Syria national under-17 football team is the national football youth team of Syria and is controlled by the Syrian Football Association.
+The Syria national under-17 football team is the national football youth team of Syria.
+It is governed by the Syrian Football Association.

 History

-The first official appearance of a Syrian U-17 choice was in the AFC U-17 Championship 2002 Qualification.
+The first official appearance of a Syrian U-17 team was in the AFC U-17 Championship 2002 Qualification.

 In Group Two of the qualification, Syria beat Saudi Arabia 1-0 on aggregate, the only goal coming in the second leg in Syria, and so qualified for the finals at the first attempt.

 In the AFC U-17 Championship 2002, Syria beat Qatar in the first match of the group stage, then followed a draw against Uzbekistan and a defeat against Japan before falling to a 2-1 defeat against Yemen in the quarter-finals.

 Three years later, Syria qualified for the AFC U-17 Championship 2006 in Singapore.
 Despite being beaten 1-0 by China in their opening game, the Syrian team advanced to the second round with a 7-0 win over Bangladesh and a 2-0 victory against Vietnam.
 Syria reached the quarter-finals and won 2-1 against Saudi Arabia, but lost 2-0 in the semi-finals against eventual champions Japan.
 Despite losing the third place playoff against Tajikistan in a penalty shootout, they qualified for the 2007 FIFA U-17 World Cup in South Korea.

 In Thailand 2014, Syria was among the four semi-finalists who qualified for Chile 2015.

+Players

+Current Squad

+These 24 players were selected for the most recent fixtures in the 2026 AFC U-17 Asian Cup qualification.